michaelminter/code-kindness-doc/docs/javascript/react.md

 This `reactProp` name then becomes a property attached to React's native props object which originally already exists on all components created using React library.

+The React philosophy is that props should be immutable and top-down.
+This means that a parent can send any prop values to a child, but the child can't modify received props.

 ### Validating
 When the application is running in *development mode*, React will automatically check all props that we set on components to make sure they have *correct type*.
 If the type is incorrect, React will generate warning messages in the console.
 It's disabled in *production mode* due to performance impact.
 The mandatory props are defined with `isRequired`.